-- non-drowsy antihistamine (cetirizine, loratadine or fexofenadine; not Piriton which is sedative) is easy to take and often provides immediate relief.
-If you still get symptoms despite taking one dose, you can safely take a second dose within 24 hours. - nasal steroid sprays act as preventers and some also contain an antihistamine.
+- non-drowsy antihistamine (cetirizine or loratadine; not Piriton which is sedative) is easy to take and often provides immediate relief.
+If you still get symptoms despite taking one dose, you can safely take a second dose within 24 hours. - nasal steroid sprays act as preventers.
 For most benefit, the sprays should be used from when symptoms start and continued regularly throughout the pollen season.
 They are more appropriate in older children.
 Advice on how to use the device can be given during your clinic appointment or found on our website. - eye drops can be helpful for patients with eye symptoms.
 There are many different types.
 Sometimes nasal steroid sprays also help eye symptoms. - specific immunotherapy (allergy shots) may be considered by an allergy specialist if symptoms are still troublesome and poorly controlled with the above medicines.